-Micronisation, spheronisation and purification test work.
+Micronisation, spheronisation, purification and electrochemical test work.

 The bulk fine flake concentrate has successfully undergone micronisation, spheronisation and purification test work at ProGraphite GmbH, Germany.
-This produced a 99.97% TGC product.
-This material is now undergoing electrochemical test work to confirm its ability to be used in the manufacture of precursor and Battery Anode Material (BAM).
+This produced a 99.97% LOI product with no impurities of concern.
+Subsequent electrochemical test work has indicated that purified (uncoated) material meets a number of key charging and stability benchmark performance markers confirming its suitability to be used in the manufacture of precursor and Battery Anode Material (BAM) across a range of secondary battery chemistries and battery formats.